 Many run the temperature range of 8-25 degrees Celsius for ambient, but we would say that this actually includes two temperature ranges, cool and room temperature, cool being 8-15 degrees Celsius and room temperature 15-25 degrees Celsius. ”

--Cool- does not exist as a temperature range” some others will say… but how else should you classify the range of 8-15?
+– Some people will say cool “does not exist as a temperature range” … but how else should you classify the range of 8-15?

 8-25 is also “Store below 25, do not refrigerate.”